mmmarinho/ROS2_Tutorial/docs/source/preamble/ubuntu.rst

 Who cares about the :program:`terminal` anyways, are you like 100 years old or something?
 -----------------------------------------------------------------------------------------

-Besides the unintended upside that if you're typing into a terminal fast enough with a black hoodie you're cosplaying `Mr. Robot <https://www.imdb.com/title/tt4158110/>`_ at a very low cost, there wouldn't be another way to make a tutorial like this within the current age of the Universe without relying on Ubuntu's :program:`terminal`.
+Besides the unintended upside that if you're typing into a terminal fast enough with a black hoodie, you're cosplaying `Mr. Robot <https://www.imdb.com/title/tt4158110/>`_ at a very low cost, there wouldn't be another way to make a tutorial like this within the current age of the Universe without relying on Ubuntu's :program:`terminal`.

-:abbr:`GUIs (Graphical User Interfaces)` change faster than long tutorials like this one can keep up with and :program:`terminal` is our reliable patner in crime and unlikely to change much in the foreseable future.
+:abbr:`GUIs (Graphical User Interfaces)` change faster than long tutorials like this one can keep up with and :program:`terminal` is our reliable partner in crime and unlikely to change much in the foreseable future.

-For the whole tutorial you can copy and paste your commands in :program:`terminal`.
+For the whole tutorial, you can copy and paste your commands in :program:`terminal`.
 If it doesn't work, it's either your fault or mine, but surely not the :program:`terminal`\ 's.

 The :program:`terminal`